masina1/web-traveling/README.md

 - [ ] Trip sharing with public links
 - [ ] Photo upload and management
-- [ ] Offline mode with service workers
 - [ ] Route optimization and directions
 - [ ] Weather integration
 - [ ] Expense tracking
 - [ ] Collaborative trip planning
 - [ ] Export to PDF/Calendar

+### 🚫 Removed Features

+Features that were considered but removed from the roadmap:

+- **Offline mode with service workers** - Removed due to complexity and limited use case for travel planning apps

 ## 🧪 Testing